m-shimizu/RoboCup2016RVRL_Demo/README.md

     $ source install/setup.bash
     $ roslaunch rc2016rvrl control_a_robot.launch robot_name:=robot1 joystick:=0

-You can chose robot2, robot3 or robot4 with robot_name:=robot2, robot_name:=robot3 or robot_name:=robot4 .
+You can choose robot2, robot3 or robot4 with robot_name:=robot2, robot_name:=robot3 or robot_name:=robot4 .

 ## Controlling robots with joy stick.
 For this demo, I prepared a ros package "teleop_joy".